 So maybe you should choose unpopular numbers so when you DO win you get lots of money.

 (This assumes your lottery is one where prizes are shared among winners.)

 Don't choose the same numbers every week.
 It's a trap!
-If you forget a week then you will be worried that your numbers will come up, and this forces you to buy a ticket every week (even when you have other more important things to do).
+If you forget a week you then worry that your numbers will come up, and this forces you to buy a ticket every week (even when you have other more important things to do).

 Make a list of many unpopular numbers.

 Choose randomly from this list every time.

 A "Syndicate" is a group of people who all put in a little money so the group can buy lots of tickets.
 The chance of winning goes up, but your payout each time is less (because you are sharing).

 Syndicates can be fun because they are sociable ... a way of making and keeping friendships.
 Plus some syndicates like to spend small winnings on everyone going out for a meal together.

 Think about it ... winning Ten Million would totally change your life, but winning One Million would also improve your life a lot.
 You might prefer ten times the chance of winning the million.

 Chance Of Winning the Big Prize